The Beginning of the End (Lost): Production

 During casting, fake names, occupations and scenes were temporarily assigned to limit the leak of spoilers.
 Lance Reddick was told that he was auditioning for the part of "Arthur Stevens", a "ruthless corporate recruiter", instead of Matthew Abaddon.
 "Matthew" and "Abaddon" were revealed as season 4 clue words in the alternate reality game Find 815.
 The writers chose the character's surname after they read the Wikipedia article on Abaddon, which states that it means "place of destruction".
 The writer-producers were originally interested in having Reddick play Mr. Eko during the second season, however, he was busy starring on HBO's The Wire.
 Jeremy Davies was cast as Daniel because he is one of the writer-producers' favorite character actors, and they think that his "transformative quality [and] the tremendous intelligence that seems to emanate from him ... seemed perfect for [the part]", which was originally planned to be a recurring role.
 When Davies met costume designer Roland Sanchez, he was wearing a thin black tie.
 Sanchez merged this "cool, edgy look" with his idea for the character's clothes: a "nerdy" loosely woven dress shirt from J.Crew.

 Several different titles were proposed for the episode.
 The ultimate title is a reference to a line in the previous episode when Ben warns Jack that contacting the freighter "is the beginning of the end".
 Filming began on August 17 and ended on or just after September 7, 2007.
 Garcia felt "a little pressure" because he had the lead role in the episode, but "was really excited, too [because it] was a different direction for a season premiere [that he] felt the fans would probably dig".
-In the mental institution, Hurley is seen painting a picture of an Inuit man and an igloo.
+In the mental institution, Hurley is seen painting a picture of an Inuk man and an igloo.
 This was painted by Garcia.
 When the episode was broadcast, Christian appeared in Jacob's cabin; however, the scene was shot with another Hurley inside.
 Additionally, when Garcia was filming his interrogation scene in an aquarium, he was unaware that Charlie would be swimming outside and breaking the glass in the finished product.
 Charlie's swim was filmed weeks after the rest of the episode had been shot, alongside production of "Meet Kevin Johnson" and the Lost: Missing Pieces mobisodes in late November 2007.
 The scene was filmed with stunt double Jake Kilfoyle at the Looking Glass set that was previously used for the third season episodes titled "Greatest Hits" and "Through the Looking Glass".